 Criticisms of trickle-down economics

 However, others criticise this belief in ‘the trickle-down effect.
 In particular, the wealthy have a higher marginal propensity to save.
 In recent years, wealth has been saved in off-shore accounts to avoid paying tax.

 Also, some studies suggest that increased income inequality can lead to this inequality being solidified through educational opportunities, wealth accumulation and the growth of monopoly/monopsony power.
 Furthermore, increased inequality may lead to lower rates of economic growth.

 A recent report by the OECD found that since the start of the credit crisis in 2008, inequality has widened in many countries; however, this inequality has led to lower rates of economic growth not higher.

 This graph from an OECD report suggests that inequality is responsible for lower GDP.
 The OECD estimates that the UK economy would have been more than 20% bigger had the gap between rich and poor not widened since the 1980s.

 Trickle down effect and tax cuts

-An important element of the trickle down effect is with regard to income tax cuts for the rich.
+An important element of the trickle-down effect is with regard to income tax cuts for the top-income earners.
 It is argued that cutting income tax for the rich will not just benefit high-earners, but also everyone.
 The argument is as follows: